 Only half way through Mexico and I am loving every minute of it.
 Well, almost every minute of it, there are some minor issues with the Van/gear that were out of my hands that are causing minor inconveniences.
 That with a few other things have left me with some decision making to do.
 Paul and I unfortunately are on different schedules which may mean we go separate ways.
 If that happens, I am left with 3 options.
 Continue reading

-Rolling in on what I think was a Tuesday it felt a bit dead even for such a small town, though we enjoyed the relaxed pace, which I assume is the norm.
+Rolling in to San Blas on what I think was a Tuesday it felt a bit dead even for such a small town, though we enjoyed the relaxed pace, which I assume is the norm.
 While scouting out the free campsite I noticed a couple kids stuck in the sand.
 I figured we should give them a hand, since it is only a matter of time until we end up in the same predicament.
 How many people does it take to translate what is needed to remove a truck stuck in sand….apparently 2 gringos and about 7 Mexicans.
-Naturally the girls were worthless, one psent the whole time telling me I was Beau-Ti-ful..yeah thanks I have known this for years, let me get the truck out.
-1st I tried to pull him out, which didn’t work as I didn’t want to abuse the Astro, and they were in it deep!
-Next came the hi-lift, which is a sort of super jack, and it worked like a charm.
-Jacked up there truck, threw a log and some other stuff under the tire and they were free.
+Naturally the girls were worthless, one spent the whole time telling me I was Beau-Ti-ful..yeah thanks I have known this for years, let me get the truck out.
+Continue reading

 “Is he pointing his gun at me?”
 I asked Paul, not 10 minutes into our drive around Mazatlan Mx.
 Now by gun I mean automatic rifle,and by him I mean GI I Joe, Cobra Commander, full on SWAT style Mexican Military Officer, with the mask and goggles and all.
 I figured I was driving the wrong way down a one way street for the 4th time (the 3 times were unmarked roads I swear!), but no, this time I was going the right way, and at the same time straight towards 3 trucks full of these guys with automatic rifles.
 Continue reading